 In recent years British universities have drifted way to the Left.
 Three-quarters of academics who were surveyed support Left-wing parties; fewer than one in five support parties of the Right.
 Just 9% of academics in the social sciences and humanities voted to Leave the European Union and just 7% identify as “right of centre”.
 It also points to how those who do deviate from the orthodoxy experience a tough time.
 Only 54%of academics would feel comfortable sitting next to a Leave supporter over lunch, and just 37% would feel comfortable sitting next to somebody who holds gender-critical views.

 If British universities have “drifted way to the Left”, then I haven’t noticed it.
 What I’ve actually witnessed is the way in which universities have been corporatized and subjected to market logic, and have come under increased attack from the Right, which sees them as hotbeds of leftist plots to overthrow “civilization”.
-Jonathan Portes of the LSE has written an excellent riposte to Goodwin’s screed here.
+Jonathan Portes of Kings College London has written an excellent riposte to Goodwin’s screed here.

 This notion that universities subject students to “left-wing indoctrination” is a charge which has been levelled at them for decades, and has recently gained more traction in the right-wing media.
 More recently, campus “free speech” has been taken up as a cause by the likes of Spiked, who claim, inter alia, that “free speech” is being “no platformed” at universities.
 Indeed, it is easy to dismiss such claims by simply stating that universities are places of discussion, argumentation, analysis and debate; they are not schools, nor should they be regarded as such.